imagej/imagej.github.io/_pages/learn/index.md

 ### The search bar

 The search bar is the next generation of the ImageJ command finder.
-The search panel can be brought up by clicking and typing into the search bar, or the traditional shortcut: {% include key key="L" %}
+The search panel can be brought up by clicking and typing into the search bar, or the traditional shortcut: {% include key key='ctrlcmd|L' %}

 ![fiji-search-window](/media/learn/fiji-search-window.png){:width="700px"}